-RV 101® - RV Care & Maintenance E-Book Training Course
+RV DIY® - RV Care & Maintenance RV DIY® E-Book Training Course

-Preventive Maintenance for the RV Owner.
-Completing PM checks on the RV will help prevent emergency maintenance when you are on the road.Watch Promo
+Preventive Maintenance checks RV owner's can make.
+When you do PM checks on your RV it help prevent emergency maintenance when you are on the roadWatch Promo

 This is an RV 101 online e-book training course that can be viewed from computers, tablets, and smartphones.
 When you enroll in our training course you have the option to simply download the e-book and read it at your leisure and/or you can participate in the actual course.
 I wanted to add more than just an e-book, so the course material includes the written text, short video segments, related articles written by your instructor Mark Polk, helpful tips & tricks, fun RV University play & learn crossword puzzles and quizzes to help you retain the information.

 Purchasing an RV is a major investment, similar to your automobile or home.
 To protect your investment and get many years of reliable service and use from your RV there are certain measures you need to take.
 There are three types of maintenance for your RV.
 Preventive maintenance, which is the purpose of this e-book course, scheduled maintenance and emergency maintenance.

 Preventive Maintenance is maintenance you perform on your RV before a problem exists.
 These checks are designed to prevent or identify potential problems that could lead to mechanical breakdown, malfunction or failure of a component or system on your RV.
 Preventive Maintenance consists of cleaning, inspecting, lubricating, adjusting and servicing your RV.